Matching Impatient and Heterogeneous Demand and Supply

 \section{Performance analysis}

 In this section, we study the performance of the proposed matching policies in a high-volume setting when the goal is to optimize \eqref{eq:Profit}.
 We first derive an upper bound on the objective function in a high-volume setting in Section~\ref{sec:HVS}, then show that the matching-rate-based and priority-ordering policies achieve this upper bound asymptotically in Section~\ref{sec:High volume}.
-The fluid approximation of Section~\ref{sec:fluid model} and the convergence of a fluid model solution to an invariant point play an important role in the proofs.
-Last, we present simulations about the performance of our proposed policies in Section~\ref{sec:SimJK}.

 \amy{Throughout this section, we assume the system is initially empty.
 To accomodate more general initial conditions, we would replicate Assumption 3 in~\cite{aveklouris2021MM}, and then observe that the fluid model in Section 4 accomodates all initial conditions allowed in that assumption.
 We chose not to present Assumption 3 in~\cite{aveklouris2021MM} here, and instead assume an empty initial system, to eliminate the notational overhead. }